idklol22/snakeeegamewow/README.md

-Snake Game for Chad Coders 🐍
+Snake Game

-Welcome to the Snake Game, where the only requirement is being a Chad Coder! 💪 This classic console-based game brings the nostalgic fun of Snake right into your terminal.
+Welcome to the Snake Game, where the only requirement is being a Chad Coder!
+This classic console-based game brings the nostalgic fun of Snake right into your terminal.
 Simple, addictive, and pure Pythonic bliss.

-Features ✨
+Features

   Console-based gameplay: No fancy GUI, just raw coding vibes.

   Dynamic gameplay: The snake grows longer as it gobbles up food.

   High-score tracking: Because Chad Coders love to compete (with themselves).

-Customizable speed: Adjust the game to match your Chad reflexes.

-Prerequisites 🛠️
+Prerequisites

   Python 3.x

   A terminal (any terminal, because Chad Coders don't discriminate)